Introduction

 Because the typst-test

 does not yet come with it's own Typst compiler, it needs a Typst installation in the runner.
-Add the folllowing with your prefferred Typst version:
+Add the following with your preferred Typst version:

 steps: